Kowalski1024/SC2-Map-Segmentation/README.md

 # Starcraft 2 Map Segmentation
-It's plugin for Python SC2 API [BurnySc2/python-sc2](https://github.com/BurnySc2/python-sc2).
+This is a plugin for the Python SC2 API, [BurnySc2/python-sc2](https://github.com/BurnySc2/python-sc2).

-**SC2 Map Segmentation** is fully automated map segmentation for Starcraft 2 maps. the goal was to create something similar to [SC2MapAnalysis](https://github.com/spudde123/SC2MapAnalysis) but focused on segmentation of map into smaller pieces (what SC2MapAnalysis doesn't have) and finding passages between them, like choke points, ramps, etc. It has also implemented basic pathfinding algorithm - Dijkstra.
+**SC2 Map Segmentation** provides fully automated segmentation for Starcraft 2 maps.
+The goal is to offer functionality similar to [SC2MapAnalysis](https://github.com/spudde123/SC2MapAnalysis), but with a focus on dividing the map into smaller regions.
+This is a feature not currently available in SC2MapAnalysis.
+Additionally, SC2 Map Segmentation identifies passages between these regions, such as choke points and ramps.
+It also includes a basic implementation of the Dijkstra pathfinding algorithm.

-It's still in development, has much less features than SC2MapAnalysis.
+Please note that this project is still under development and may not have as many features as SC2MapAnalysis at this time.

 ### Example of segmentation
 ![SiteDeltaAIE segmentation](data/map_pool/SiteDeltaAIE.png)
 Top view of the map: https://liquipedia.net/commons/images/7/77/Site_Delta.jpg